mesqueeb/is-what/README.md

 import { isString, isDate, isPlainObject } from 'is-what'
 ```

-1. First I'll go over the simple functions available.
-Only `isNumber` and `isDate` have special treatment.
+1. Below are the most common functions (with a special note on `isNumber` and `isDate`).
-2. After that I'll talk about working with Objects (plain objects vs class instances etc.).
+2. Then we cover Objects (plain objects vs class instances).
-3. Lastly I'll talk about TypeScript implementation
+3. Finally we show TypeScript narrowing and `isObjectLike<T>`.

 ### Simple type check functions